 Call It Hate

 - eaise awareness of anti-LGBT hate crime among general public;

 - ahare good practices in raising awareness and outreach to victims;

-- Disseminate information about research results and other activities within the project.
+- sisseminate information about research results and other activities within the project.

-- launching the #louderthanhate social campaign that raised awareness about hate crimes;
+- launched a social campaign #louderthanhate to raise awareness about hate crimes;

-- the organization of an international conference in Budapest to facilitate discussion and collaboration.
+- organized an international conference in Budapest to facilitate discussion and collaboration.